To find out whether your prostate gland is enlarged, you'll need to have a few tests.

-- you have stress incontinence: when urine leaks out at times when your bladder is under pressure; for example, when you cough or laugh
+- you have stress incontinence, which is when urine leaks out at times when your bladder is under pressure; for example, when you cough or laugh

-You should also see a specialist if your GP is concerned that your symptoms could be caused by cancer, although for most men cancer is not the cause.
+You should also see a specialist if the GP is concerned that your symptoms could be caused by cancer, although for most men this is not the cause.

-To help find out what might be causing your symptoms and decide how best to manage them, you should be offered additional tests to measure:
+To help find out what might be causing your symptoms and decide how to manage them, you should be offered extra tests to measure:

 - how fast your urine flows

-- how much urine is left in the bladder after you have peed
+- how much urine is left in your bladder after you have peed

 You may also be offered other tests, depending on your symptoms or the treatment you and your doctor are considering.